Skip to main content

 How to Choose the Right Website Grader

-- Check AI Readiness: If AI search traffic matters to your business (it should — Gartner projects 25% of searches shifting to AI by 2026), make sure your grader checks AI crawler access and structured data depth.
+2. Check AI Readiness: If AI search traffic matters to your business, make sure your grader checks AI crawler access and structured data depth.

-- Match the grader to the audit type: For a narrow technical health check, Lighthouse or GTmetrix is enough.
-For a full pre-launch or quarterly-review sweep, use an AI search audit workflow that covers SEO, performance, security, accessibility, AND AI readiness — siloed audits miss cross-cutting issues (e.g., a security header that also blocks an AI crawler).
+5. Match the grader to the audit type: For a narrow technical health check, Lighthouse or GTmetrix is enough.
+For a full pre-launch or quarterly-review sweep, use an AI search audit workflow that covers SEO, performance, security, accessibility, and AI Readiness.
+Separate audits can miss cross-cutting issues, such as a security header that also blocks an AI crawler.

 Frequently Asked Questions